Altinn/altinn-studio-docs/content/technology/architecture/components/data/logical/_index.md

 ### InstanceEvents

 **Usage:** The instanceEvents contains information about events that users or other have performed on the instance.
 This include times for for it.
-Usted to present to users and org.
+Used to present information to users and org.

 **Created by:** The application creates the events when events happen

-**Storage** This document is stored in a Cosmos DB in a shared collection.
+**Storage:** This document is stored in a Cosmos DB in a shared collection.
 Storage components

 ### DataElements